derek-ye/escalating-esqueleto/README.md

 # Escalating Esqueleto

-Esqueleto is a library that lets us write SQL queries with Haskell syntax and typechecking.
+[Esqueleto](https://hackage.haskell.org/package/esqueleto) is a library that lets us write SQL queries with Haskell syntax and typechecking.

-This repo is a collection of esqueleto exercises.
+This repo is a collection of Esqueleto exercises.
 They come with explanatory comments, a test suite, and sample answers.

-Our goal is to be able to see through any esqueleto query to the SQL underneath.
+Our goal is to be able to see through any Esqueleto query to the SQL underneath.
 Call it esq-ray vision.

 ## Getting Started

+You'll need to have the [Nix](https://nixos.org/download/) package manager installed for `nix develop` to work.

 ### Database setup